dask/distributed/docs/source/worker.rst

 is advisable to run ``dask-worker`` processes with many processes and one thread per process::

-   $ dask-worker scheduler:8786 --nprocs 8 --nthreads 1
+   $ dask-worker scheduler:8786 --num-workers 8 --nthreads 1

 This will launch 8 worker processes each of which has its own ThreadPoolExecutor of size 1.